Home Again (2017 film)

 Home Again is a 2017 American romantic comedy film written and directed by Hallie Meyers-Shyer, in her directorial debut.
 It stars Reese Witherspoon, Nat Wolff, Jon Rudnitsky, Pico Alexander, Michael Sheen and Candice Bergen, and follows a 40-year-old single mother who allows three young aspiring filmmakers to live with her in her Los Angeles home.
-The film was released on September 8, 2017, by Open Road Films and grossed $37 million worldwide.
+The film was released on September 8, 2017, by Open Road Films and grossed $37 million worldwide and received mixed reviews from critics.

 Plot

 Alice Kinney is the daughter of film director John Kinney, who made several prominent personal-focused films in his life but died some years ago.
-As she hits her 40th birthday, Alice is currently separated from her husband Austen, who has stayed in New York in his role as a music producer while Alice has moved back into her father's Los Angeles home with her daughters, Isabel and Rosie, to be closer to her mother, Lillian.
+As she hits her 40th birthday, Alice is currently separated from her husband Austen, who has stayed in New York in his role as a music producer.
+Alice has moved back into her father's Los Angeles home with her daughters, Isabel and Rosie, to be closer to her mother, Lillian.
 Alice is also attempting to start her own interior design business.

-While out for a drink with her friends, Alice encounters Harry, George and Teddy, three aspiring filmmakers in LA to make a pitch to possible producers after a short film they presented at a film festival received positive acclaim.
+While out for a drink with her friends, Alice encounters Harry, George, and Teddy, three aspiring filmmakers in LA to make a pitch to possible producers after a short film they presented at a film festival received positive acclaim.
 Despite the three being in their late twenties, they hit it off with Alice and her friends, with Alice nearly sleeping with Harry before he passes out from intoxication.
-The next morning, George discovers a room containing John Kinney's old scripts and awards and realizes Alice's family history just as Lillian, Isabel and Rosie return from the girls' night with their grandmother.
+The next morning, George discovers a room containing John Kinney's old scripts and awards and realizes Alice's family history just as Lillian, Isabel, and Rosie return from the girls' night with their grandmother.
 Alice takes the girls to school while Lillian offers the young men breakfast, and is so won over by their compliments of John's old films that she offers them the guest house while they make their pitch.

-As the three stay in the house, they all become an important part of Alice's routine, as she develops a potential romantic interest in Harry while Teddy helps her set up a web site for her business.
+As the three stay in the house, they all become an important part of Alice's routine, as she develops a potential romantic interest in Harry while Teddy helps her set up a website for her business.
 George encourages Isabel to enter a script-writing contest at school as part of an effort to pursue her own literary aspirations, with Isabel coming to rely on George for emotional support to deal with anxiety issues when it comes to her writing.
-The three young men also meet with Justin Miller, a director who is interested in funding their own project despite his past work focusing on horror movies.
-As Alice and Harry grow closer, she invites him to join her for a dinner with a couple of her friends, but Harry has a meeting with Miller about further funding opportunities that runs over, prompting Alice to call off their potential romantic relationship the following morning.
+The three young men also meet with Justin Miller, a director interested in funding their project despite his past work focusing on horror movies.
+As Alice and Harry grow closer, she invites him to join her for dinner with a couple of her friends.
+Harry has a meeting with Miller about further funding opportunities that run over, prompting Alice to call off their potential romantic relationship the following morning.